fossKKW/hands-on-docker/README.md

 Now one thing to realise is that the chronology in which the image layers should be created such that the every layer to be created has its dependecy stored in one of the previous layers. e.g. in order to run a python application we should obviously have python in our container and in order to run python we should have python compiler and the list goes on.

+# Let's create an Image of your app

 First let's see how our Image layers would look like :-

 ![image](/app/static/5.png?raw=true)